-Although uncertainty remains regarding the long-term impact of the COVID-19 pandemic on the economy and businesses, we believe our efficient and flexible business model, as well as the recent steps taken to strengthen our balance sheet, leave us well positioned to manage our business through the crisis as it continues to unfold.
-Nonetheless, as we progress through fiscal 2022, there remains significant uncertainty regarding the scope and duration of governmental policies that have been, or may in the future be, instituted to mitigate the spread of COVID-19 and the variants thereof.
-We will continue to adapt to the changing circumstances and make decisions to help ensure the long-term sustainability of our businesses, and to be able to be opportunistic for strategic growth initiatives.
+Although uncertainties exist regarding the long-term impact of the COVID-19 pandemic on the economy and businesses, effects from the conflict in Ukraine and related price volatility and geopolitical instability and continued inflationary impacts on commodity prices and our expense base, we believe our efficient and flexible business model, as well as the recent steps taken to strengthen our balance sheet, leave us well positioned to manage our business through such uncertainties as they continue to unfold.
+Nonetheless, as we progress through fiscal 2023, we will continue to adapt to these and other changing circumstances and make decisions to help ensure the long-term sustainability of our businesses, and to be able to be opportunistic for strategic growth initiatives.

-Fiscal Year 2021 Compared to Fiscal Year 2020
+Fiscal Year 2022 Compared to Fiscal Year 2021